latest nhpb_banner 1__compressed2

 Apply for Section 8 vouchers in your community

-Find your state below and who to contact to apply for section 8 near you.
-Or apply online at HUD or a Housing Authority near you.
-The voucher program is a free Federal government funded benefit that is administered nationally by the Department of Housing and Urban Development (HUD).
-However, the housing assistance program is administered at the state and county level in your area by public housing authorities (PHA) near you.
-Or learn more how section 8 works for low-income tenants.
+Find your state below and who to contact to apply for section 8 near you, in your area.
+Or apply online at HUD or a Housing Authority in your community.
+The voucher program is a free Federal government funded benefit that is administered nationally by the Department of Housing and Urban Development (HUD), however details and applications vary by region and state.
+However, the housing assistance program is administered at the state and county level in your area by local public housing authorities (PHA). collect information on family income, composition, residency, age and total household assets.

 Alabama